ualibweb/covid-counter/README.md

 To aid the libraries in social distancing measures due to the Covid-19 pandemic, WTD was asked to create a simple counter app.
 This app has three parts:

-1. a WordPress plugin (not represented in this repo, see Jared's repo) that creates a database and sets up and handles API endpoints
+1. a WordPress plugin (not represented in this repo, see Jared's [covid counter plugin](https://github.com/ualibweb/covid-counter-plugin)) that creates a database and sets up and handles API endpoints
 2. a "back-end" app with buttons that update a running count
 3. a "front-end" app that lists the current counts/occupancy percentages for each location